MelonSmasher/WyzeFirmwareTool/README.md

 I only have a Wyze Cam v2 to mess around with.
 If you have a device you're willing to potentially brick feel free to mess around with this.

+## Mods

+Below are the mods this tool will enable

+* The `-u` / `--usb-ethernet` switch enabled USB ethernet adapter support for ASIX based adapters such as [this one](https://www.amazon.com/gp/product/B0863YJB8W/).
+* The `-d` / `--disable-wlan` switch disables wireless on the camera.
+This switch implies the `-u` switch and enables USB ethernet.
+* The `-t` / `--telnet-server` switch enables a persistent telnet server on the camera.
+This option requires that you set a root password, you'll be prompted.
+* Custom user supplied mods.
+The tool will pause to allow you to make any custom modifications tht you'd like.
+The tool will resume when any key is pressed in the terminal.
+This step can be skipped with the `-y` / `--no-extra-mods` switch.

+More to come!

 # Pre-Built Firmware

 Since the default root password is well known, I will not be building firmware with telnet enabled.